KNOW YOUR RIGHTS

 How do I file a complaint?

 Anyone can file a complaint utilizing the Recipient Rights Complaint form.
-Click here to complete the complaint form.
 You may also file by complaint by contacting the ORR at 586-469-6528 from 8:30 a.m. to 5 p.m., Monday through Friday.
-An individual may also leave a message during non-business hours and someone will contact you during normal business hours.
+You may also leave a message during non-business hours, and someone will contact you during normal business hours.

 Who can file a Recipient Rights complaint?

-Anyone can file a complaint to our Office of Recipient Rights.
-We typically receive complaints from staff, guardians, family members, individuals receiving services and the general public.
+Anyone can file a complaint to our ORR.
+We typically receive complaints from staff, guardians, family members, individuals receiving services, and the general public.

 Complaints can be filed anonymously as well.
 However, if a complaint is filed anonymously, there will be no further notifications regarding the investigation and the individual’s appeal rights are forfeited.
 Additionally, filing an anonymous complaint does not guarantee anonymity.
 Depending upon the particular situation, a person’s identity could be determined.